0x1eef/ryo.rb/README.md

-The [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method) method has the same interface as the [`Ryo`](https://0x1eef.github.io/x/ryo.rb/top-level-namespace.html#Ryo-instance_method) method, but it is implemented to recursively walk a Hash object and create Ryo objects from any nested Hash objects that it finds along the way.

-The reason recursion is not default behavior is that it has the potential to be a slow operation when given a complex Hash object that's potentially very large - otherwise there shouldn't be a noticeable performance impact.
+The [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method) method has the same interface as the [`Ryo`](https://0x1eef.github.io/x/ryo.rb/top-level-namespace.html#Ryo-instance_method) method, but it is implemented to recursively walk a Hash object and create Ryo objects from other Hash objects found along the way.
+Recursion is not the default behavior because it has the potential to be slow when given a complex Hash object that's very large - otherwise there shouldn't be a noticeable performance impact.

 The following example demonstrates [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method):